erfengwelink/data_structtures_using_C/codes/chapter6-linkedLists/APP/README.md

 Now that we know how polynomials are represented using nodes of a linked list, let us write a program to perform operations on polynomials.

+# Example
+Write a program to store a polynomial using linked list.
+Also, perform addition and subtraction on two polynomials.
+(details seeing at applications_of_lists.c)